 Ahhhhhhhh!!!!
 I wanted to hit my head on the side of the pool, but then I realized we haven’t practiced telling time in a while and it is one of those concepts that just slips away when not used regularly.

 So this is a perfect opportunity for a telling time game, right?

 Even when we are not formally doing school, games are a great way to practice those math skills that need to be reviewed.
 I keep them in separate accordion file folders by subject.

 Anyway, I decided on a game like Connect Four.
 They love this game and pull it out quite often.
 Though I know part of the fun is sliding the checkers in the little holes, the also like the strategy involved since it is a little more complex than a game of tic-tac-toe.

-The game is very simple to prepare and only requires a few items.
+The how-to-tell time game is very simple to prepare and only requires a few items.